capcom6/mariadb-backup-s3/README.md

 2. 💾 Perform MariaDB backup using `mariabackup --backup`
 3. 🔧 Prepare backup for consistency using `mariabackup --prepare`
 4. 🗜️ Compress backup to `.tar.gz` archive
+5. 🔑 Encrypt archive using AES-256-GCM
-5. 🚀 Upload archive to configured storage backend
+6. 🚀 Upload archive to configured storage backend
-6. 🧹 Clean up old backups based on retention policy
+7. 🧹 Clean up old backups based on retention policy

+The restore process follows these steps:

+1. 📥 Download the backup file from the specified storage backend
+2. 🔑 Decrypt the backup using AES-256-GCM
+3. 🗜️ Decompress the `.tar.gz` archive
+4. 🔄 Restore the database files to specified directory

 ## 📋 Prerequisites